christian-bernstein/christian-bernstein/README.md

 <br />

 Currently working on a modern, web-based SQL suite.
-Also fiddling around with a selfmade smarthome.
+Also fiddling around with a self-made smarthome.

 ## Main Tech Stack